Great Lengths: What Dress Length Will Best Suit You?

 Floor-length

-Full-length gowns are commonly picked for formal weddings, as they give brides both drama and elegance.
+Full-length gowns (like these) are commonly picked for formal weddings, as they give brides both drama and elegance.
 The hem barely touches the floor, which gives the impression that you’re floating, and your shoes shouldn’t be seen when you’re standing still.

 Ankle-length